Cranberry Upside Down Cake Recipe

 We all enjoyed it immensely.
-I think, with the clean “makeover” of this recipe, it’s probably a little more dense of a cake than it was ever intended to be.
-But over all, it was completely perfect for the holiday season.
+I think, with the clean “makeover” of this recipe, it’s probably a little denser of a cake than it was ever intended to be.
+But overall, it was completely perfect for the holiday season.

 Serve this at room temp.
 Out of the fridge isn't as tasty.

-- 1/2 cup Sucanat (affiliate link) (coconut sugar works too)
+- ½ cup Sucanat (coconut sugar or monk fruit works too)

 - 2 cups fresh cranberries